Quick Stats

 Based on available information about the foundation's grantmaking patterns:

-Geographic Focus is Critical: The foundation exclusively supports organizations in Rochester, NY and the surrounding area.
-Organizations outside this region should not apply.
+Geographic Focus is Critical: The foundation exclusively supports organisations in Rochester, NY and the surrounding area.
+Organisations outside this region should not apply.

-Long-Term Relationships Matter: The foundation has demonstrated multi-decade relationships with key organizations like the Rochester Philharmonic Orchestra and Episcopal SeniorLife Communities, suggesting they value ongoing partnerships over one-time grants.
+Long-Term Relationships Matter: The foundation has demonstrated multi-decade relationships with key organisations like the Rochester Philharmonic Orchestra and Episcopal SeniorLife Communities, suggesting they value ongoing partnerships over one-time grants.

 Alignment with Past Funding: Successful applicants should research what the foundation has previously funded.
 One grantee advised to "pay close attention to what else they've funded" before approaching the foundation.